NinePiece2/TrueNASHomeServer/README.md

 [<img src=images/SCSIController.PNG height=400>](images/SCSIController.PNG)

+After this its as simple as following the rest of the YouTube video and setting everything up through Cloudflare.
+The load balancer is currently hosts the TrueNAS server on the domain [truenas.ninepiece2.tk]( truenas.ninepiece2.tk).

+## Setting Up a Pair of Mellanox Connectx-3

+This honestly should have been simpler but took a lot of time to figure out as there are not many people running this configuration

 ## Modifications

 After the initial setup another 3 drive Vdev was added and striped to the already exisiting Raid-Z1 pool.